overviewer/Minecraft-Overviewer/docs/design/designdoc.rst

 An Entire Cube
 --------------
-These three images, the top and two sides, are pasted into a single 24 by 24 pixel image to get the cube, as shown.
+These three images, the top and two sides, are pasted into a single 24 by 24 pixel image to get the cube sprite, as shown.

 However, notice from the middle of the three images in the sequence below that the images as transformed don't fit together exactly.
 There is some overlap when